 coherent state.

-we know, that this is the state of the light field which resembles
+This is the state of the light field which resembles

 most closely our notion of a classical sinusoidally propagating light wave, the classical